 How to make this recipe

-Step 3.
-Add peas, chicken or leftover turkey, and seasonings, then transfer everything to a baking dish.
+- Add peas, chicken or turkey, and seasonings, then transfer to a baking dish.

-Step 5.
-Bake 30 minutes until sauce is bubbling.
-Allow to rest for 10 minutes and serve warm.
+- Bake for 30 minutes until bubbling, rest for 10 minutes, and serve warm.

 The best mashed potatoes for chicken shepherd's pie